makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

 ## Introduction

-This topic is subjective because it’s depend on Programming Language / Framework, the context and more the way of how you are thinking, so we can say this post will be an introduction the approach in the general case.
+This topic is subjective because it depends on Programming Language / Framework, the context and more the way of how you are thinking, so we can say this post will be an introduction the approach in the general case.

 ## What 🤔?